top of page

 • How many people can sleep in the stable?

-The stable accommodation can sleep up to 3 people on a bunk bed that has a double bed on the bottom and single bed on the top.
+The stable accommodation can sleep up to three people on a bunk bed that has a double bed on the bottom and single bed on the top.

 • Do you provide bedding and towels?

-Your beds are made up with luxury Egyptian cotton bedding, cosy blankets to keep you warm & hand towels.
+Your beds are made up with luxury Egyptian cotton bedding, cosy blankets to keep you warm, and hand towels.
 There are electric blankets on the beds for use during the cooler nights.
 We also provide luxury toiletries and even hot water bottles should you need them!

 • Self-Catering – what do I need to bring with me?